Ainhoa, Pyrénées-Atlantiques

 Ainhoa ([ajnɔa]; Ainhoa) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region in southwestern France.

-The inhabitants of the commune are known as Ainhoars.
+It is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association.

 Geography

 Location

 The commune of Ainhoa is in the traditional Basque province of Labourd.

 Ainhoa is some 20 km due south of Bayonne and is directly on the Spanish border which forms the southern border of the commune.
 The commune is mountainous and forested in the south-east portion but with farmland in the northwest of the commune.
 There is one border crossing to Spain on the southern border at the village of Dantxana.

 Ainhoa and Sare, together with the two Spanish communes of Zugarramurdi and Urdazubi, form a cross-border territory, called Xareta.
 Straddling the border with Spain, it is a passage for the Way of St. James (Baztan way) from Bayonne to Pamplona.

 The commune's border with Spain is in the Dancharia area and accesses the area of Dantxarinea d'Urdazubi.